 …and the path out:

-I ferreted out two areas that seems the most likely candidates for the location of Pickman’s studio.
+I ferreted out two areas that seem the most likely candidates for the location of Pickman’s studio.

 The first possible location for Pickman’s studio was in the block between Henchman, Hanover, Charter, and Commercial (previously known as Lynn Street).
 The narrator says he knows “it wasn’t Greenough Lane” but the alley that runs through the block (named Greenough Lane) was the longest, the most complex, and follows the obtuse path laid out by Lovecraft.